These are ten of the most famous paintings ever created. It is a personal selection of paintings that have a universal

 2. The Scream – Edvard Munch

 A painting that symbolises the anguish and pain of modern life.
 It has become one of the most famous pictures of modern times.
 Somehow it makes me think of Freud and looking at our subconscious.
 It is famous, but is it good?
 Why look at the mud in the lily pond, when you can enjoy the lilies on top?

 3. Creation of Adam – Sistine Chapel by Michelangelo

-Michelangelo took four years to pain the Sistine chapel.
+Michelangelo took four years to paint the Sistine Chapel.
 He chose scenes from the Old Testament.
 This is the moment of God creating Adam.
-This is just a fraction of the Sistine Chapel.
-To fully appreciate the scale, splendour and beauty of Michelangel’s creation, you really have to visit the Vatican.
+This particular panel is just a fraction of the Sistine Chapel.
+To fully appreciate the scale, splendour and beauty of Michelangelo’s creation, you have to visit the Vatican.

 4. Sunflowers – Vincent Van Gogh

 The genius of Vincent Van Gogh is captured in this painting of 12 sunflowers.
 It has become one of the most recognisable of his works.

-5. Ceci N’est pas une Pipe – Rene Margritte
+5. Ceci N’est pas une Pipe – Rene Magritte

 A classic example of modern surrealist art.
 This is not a pipe, but the picture is of a pipe.
 Why is this famous?
 We don’t really know.
 Somehow it became emblematic of surrealism and the paradox of modern life.

 6. Poppies in a Field – Claude Monet

 Claude Monet is one of the great impressionist painters.
-This wonderful pastoral scene encapsulates the essence of how the impressionists captured the beauty and simplicity of nature.
+This beautiful pastoral scene encapsulates the essence of how the impressionists captured the beauty and simplicity of nature.
 It also captures that pre-industrialist age, which was fast disappearing during Monet’s life.
 It is an evocation of a bye-gone era.
 It is hard not to feel nostalgic about this scene.
 Notice also how the humans are but a sideshow to the overall picture.

 7. The Last Supper – Leonardo Da Vinci